CDAMXI/Proyects/README.md

 ---

 ### 🚧 Currently Working On
 - Expanding the Harvard AI course projects (Search, Minesweeper, and more)
 - Exploring new ideas in Python automation and data visualization
 - Improving code readability and documentation across all projects
 - Adding new experiments and exercises to the **C-Playground**

 ---

 ### 📚 About This Repository
 This repository serves as a **personal lab** where I apply concepts from my degree in Computer Science and from independent learning platforms such as edX and Coursera.
-Each project reflects my curiosity, problem-solving mindset, and passion for building clean, efficient, and functional software.
+Each project reflects my curiosity, problem-solving skills, and passion for building clean, efficient, and functional software.

 ---